dgryski/go-perfbook/performance.md

 the performance.

-TODO: randomized inputs may have nice properties but not be representative of real-world inputs (random graphs, random trees, etc)
+TODO: randomized inputs may have nice properties but not be representative of real-world inputs (random graphs, random trees, etc.  Caching and compression algorithms both exploit skewed distributions not present in random data, while a binary tree will perform better with random values as they will tend to keep the tree balanced.

 Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on